 How to Make Instant Pot Spaghetti Squash

-To make this Instant Pot spaghetti squash recipe, you should start by poking holes all over the squash.
-This helps the squash cook more evenly by allowing the steam to penetrate.
+Pressure cooking is a wonderful way to make squash.
+To cook spaghetti squash in this Instant Pot spaghetti squash recipe, you should start by poking it all over.
+When cooking a spaghetti squash whole, this helps it cook more evenly by allowing the steam to penetrate.

-Once the lid is closed, you should ensure that you set the valve to the sealing position so that the pressure cooker comes under pressure.
-You can use either a small, medium, or large spaghetti squash for this recipe, so you should adjust the timings accordingly.
-A medium to large squash should take a total of 25 minutes in the Instant Pot.
+Once the lid is closed, you should ensure that you set the valve of the pressure cooker to the sealing position so that the pressure cooker comes under high pressure.
+You can use either a small, medium or large spaghetti squash for this pressure cooker spaghetti squash recipe, so you should adjust the timings accordingly.
+A medium to large squash should take a total time of 25 minutes in the pressure cooker under high pressure.

-Once the squash is cooked, you should release the steam via quick release.
+After pressure cooking the squash, you should release the steam via quick release.
 This is where you push the valve from the sealing to venting position to release the steam.
 If you are uncomfortable with this step, wearing oven gloves can help ensure you don’t burn your hands.
 I also recommend that you operate your Instant Pot in an open space so that you don’t get steam all over your cupboards.

 Once you have removed the squash to a cutting board with tongs, you can leave it to cool a little before handling it.
 The next step depends on how you will be serving your squash.
 For example, you can cut the squash in half along the width to scoop out the strands for spaghetti.
 Alternatively, you can cut the squash in half lengthwise to serve as squash boats.

-In this case, simply use a fork to shred the squash while leaving it in the squash hollows.
+In this case, using a fork, you can shred the pressure cooker spaghetti squash while leaving it in the squash hollows.
 Then, you can top it with your favourite sauce.
 In both cases, be sure to remove the seeds.
 While edible, they may not be very appealing to eat.

 The Benefits of Steaming Squash Whole

-While you certainly could cut the spaghetti squash in half before steaming, steaming a whole squash is much easier.
-For one thing, you don’t have to attempt to cut through a firm uncooked squash if that makes you uncomfortable.
-For another, the interior stays protected from the steam, which can make the spaghetti squash watery and less appealing to eat.
+If you pressure cook spaghetti squash halves, it will result in a quicker cooking time.
+However, steaming a whole squash is much easier.
+For one thing, you don’t have to work on cutting the spaghetti squash in half if that makes you uncomfortable.
+For another, the interior stays protected from the steam, which can make spaghetti squash watery and less appealing to eat.

-The one disadvantage is that the whole squash will take longer to cook than squash halves.
+The one disadvantage is that the whole squash will take longer to cook than squash halves, even under high pressure.
 However, a lengthier cook time is a reasonable trade-off for easier prep and less watery results.

 How to Serve Instant Pot Spaghetti Squash